evandrosouza89/dods-match-stats/README.md

 ## Installation
   - Install [Docker](https://www.docker.com/) and start it
   - [Download dods-match-stats scripts](https://github.com/evandrosouza89/dods-match-stats/raw/master/assets/dods-match-stats.v1.0.zip)
   - Edit **servers.txt**, remove the example entries and carefully fulfill all the fields with one <game server ip>;<desired dods-match-stats port> per line.
-Notice that if the game server isn`t in the same machine as the dods-matchs-stats you will have to open your **loglistener.port** UDP port for incoming conections in your network/firewall
+Notice that if the game server isn`t in the same machine as the dods-matchs-stats you will have to open your UDP <desired dods-match-stats port> for incoming conections in your network/firewall

 ## How to run
   - Execute command:
   ```
-  sh start.sh
+  bash start.sh
   ```

 ## How to stop
   - Execute command:
   ```
-  sh stop.sh
+  bash stop.sh
   ```

 ## Where do I see the generated match content?